chenxiaolong/BCR/README.md

             // The number of samples per second of audio.
             "sample_rate": 48000,

             // The number of channels in the audio.
-This is currently always 1
-            // because no device supports stereo call audio.
             "channel_count": 1,

             // The total wall time from when the recording process began to when